ethereum-optimism/specs/specs/experimental/admin-and-auth.md

 This list outlines the various Safes, including mainnet addresses, thresholds, ownership, and any extensions.

-   This safe has a threshold of 2, and is owned by two other Safes:
-      1. The Security Council Safe.
-      2. The Foundation Upgrade Safe.
 1. **The ProxyAdminOwner Safe:** The name of this Safe is slightly misleading.
 While it does control the `ProxyAdmin` contract, and can therefore upgrade contracts in the system, more generally it is in charge of _safety_, meaning it should control any action which has an impact on the